oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 arranged with the authorization server (the method of which is beyond the scope of this specification).

-The client credentials grant type MUST only be used by confidential or credentialed clients.
+The client credentials grant type MUST only be used by confidential clients.

 ~~~~~~~~~~
      +---------+                                  +---------------+